Big Boi: Politics and endorsements

 In 2010, Big Boi launched his custom Chuck Taylor sneakers with Converse.
 The shoes feature the title of his Def Jam solo album debut: Sir Lucious Left Foot on the left, and Son of Chico Dusty on the right.
 His Big Boi logo is featured on the tongue of the shoe.

 In 2015, Big Boi announced on the Rap Radar Podcast that he supported Bernie Sanders for President.

-In early 2022, a new television advertisement from realtor.com featured rapper Big Boi welcoming a couple to their first “Big Boi House.”
-The 30-second (and 44-second) advertisements feature the Atlanta rapper accompanying a couple as they explore their new home, commenting on their “Big Boi kitchen,” “Big Boi vaulted ceilings,” and “Big Boi school district.”
-The advertisement is the first Big Boi has done since a 2011 NFL and Pepsi Max Commercial and is backed by his 2003 single “The Way You Move.”